hoplaahei/hoplaahei.github.io/_posts/2015-05-16-how-i-install-slackware.md

 The SlackDocs wiki has an [install](http://docs.slackware.com/slackware:install) guide for standard installation.
 Follow these steps first.
 Some modern computers force the use of UEFI boot with a GPT partitioning scheme, and if you require/want this then see the UEFI [README](http://slackware.mirrorcatalogs.com/slackware64-14.1/README_UEFI.TXT).

 If using the DVD ISO on a USB pen, tell the installer the files are on a USB when it asks, and it will scan automatically.
-Any EFI and swap partitions get detected and formatted automatically.
+Setup detects any EFI and swap partitions and gives the user a choice to format them.

 For LVM partitioning, there are some additional steps needed before and after setup, so read `README_LVM.txt` (included on the USB and readable from the console) carefully.
 The guide is excellent.
 I recommend scrolling down to the "alternative method" that automatically generates the right commands to pass to `mkinitrd`.
 Be warned, on `UEFI` systems, the generated command will not copy the files over to the `EFI` partition, or set the right paths in `elilo.conf`.
 This is easily fixable (see the next heading).